Scholarship-supported research project

 Deadly safe driving: A virtual reality rural driving hazard perception training program for young First Nations drivers

-Australian Catholic University (ACU) is offering one full-time PhD scholarship package to an Aboriginal and Torres Strait Islander candidate to undertake research into improving driving outcomes for young First Nations drivers.
+Australian Catholic University (ACU) is offering one full-time PhD scholarship package to undertake research into improving driving outcomes for young First Nations drivers.

 The PhD candidate will be integral to the broader project and work collaboratively with the Wonnarua Nation Aboriginal Corporation and the research team that includes Dr Joanne Bennett (Senior Lecturer, Healthy Brain and Mind Research Centre), Professor Rhonda Craven (Director, Institute for Positive Psychology and Education), Dr Thomas McGuckian (Senior Lecturer, Healthy Brain and Mind Research Centre), Professor David Greene (Head of School, School of Behavioural and Health Sciences ACU), Professor Herb Marsh (Institute for Positive Psychology and Education), Associate Professor Jonathan Duckworth (RMIT), and Associate Professor Li Ping Thong (RMIT).
 Opportunities for methodological and theoretical mentoring and collaborative publishing will be facilitated.